 Cockroaches are undoubtedly the most despised pests on the face of the Earth.
 Not only are they carriers of diseases, but are also indicative of an unhygienic environment.
 And, let’s not get into the fact that they can FLY too (the horror)!
 Households are easy targets for these pesky creatures and they mostly infest the kitchen or anywhere they think they can thrive.
 It’s no wonder people always search for home remedies for cockroaches.

 They multiply at an alarming rate and it is important to control them while you can.
-While professional pest control is a great way, we have some natural remedies that you can start with.
+While professional pest control is a great way, we have some natural Indian remedies as well as prevention tips that you can start with.
 These methods involve things that are usually available at home.
 Read on to find out how you can get rid of them now.

 Boric acid is believed to be one of the best home remedies for cockroaches.
 For best results, dust a little bit of this powder in corners and floors and let it sit while roaches come in contact with it and die.
 Boric acid is not effective when it is wet.
 A word of caution — this powder is poisonous and should be kept out of reach of children and pets at all times.